Michael Daunt: Hawker

 He became a test pilot for Hawker Aircraft in 1935.

+He flew Hawker Typhoon R7625 which crashed on 27 March 1942 near Gloucester, which ripped both wings off, between trees.

+On 19 May 1942 from Staverton, he had a crash in the experimental Folland Fo.108 'P1777', an engine test-bed for the Bristol Centaurus, when the port tailplane spar failed.
+He went through the perspex canopy.
+He had no recollection of pulling the ripcord, and was nearly strangled to death by the harness, and crashed near Tewkesbury, being found unconscious in a cornfield by the local vicar, and was in hospital for six months.
+He regained his pilot licence in October 1942.

 Gloster Aircraft

 The early jet aircraft for Gloster were designed and built at the Bentham Works in Gloucestershire.
 He joined Gloster – owned by Hawker – in 1937 as Deputy Chief Test Pilot.
 He became Chief Test Pilot of Gloster in 1942 when the previous pilot, Gerry Sayer, was lost presumed killed in an accident flying a Hawker Typhoon on 21 October 1942.
+The Gloster Managing Director was Frank McKenna.

 Most of his test flying took place at Brockworth, Gloucestershire.
 He flew the Gloster E.28/39 on 6 November 1942 at RAF Edgehill in Oxfordshire, near Shenington off the A422.
 He took the only known picture of the E.28/39 first flight in May 1941.

 He retired from test flying in June 1944 when the Meteor he was flying had a full compressor failure in mid-air and he was lucky enough to have a safe landing.